ajventer/span/README.md

 especially as it relates to data abstraction.
 In a larger project, they could be the difference between elegant, readable code or spaghetti.

-## Sidenote:
-All the code here is my own with the sole exception of quicksort.py which is adapated from a stackoverflow answer but quicksort is such a basic algorithm that it's just silly to write from scratch everytime when such elegant pre-written solutions already exist.

 ##Usage:
 The code was written and tested on a Linux system running python 3.7.0 - but should work in pretty much any unix-like system with python 3.
 No external dependencies were used, only python native libraries.